markNZed/TaskFlow/shared/README.md

 * status as an enum type (pending, in progress, completed, failed)
 * error -> errorMessage as string + errorDetails as object
 * expireAt as a Date
-* resourceRequirement as an object with properties: cpu, memory, disk, network
+* resourceRequirement as an object with properties: cpu, memory, disk, network, environment (e.g., browser, python, nodejs etc)
 * dependencies as an array of instanceIds
 * resourceConsumed as an object with properties: cpu, memory, disk, network Could also include a signature.
 Allows for metrics.
 * tags as an array of strings